gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

 <github-button user="gregorybchris" repo="myxa"></github-button>

+[^types-limitation]: Backwards compatibility cannot be determined solely by observing type signature changes.
+I can easily change the behavior of a function without changing its parameters or return type (e.g. returning a dummy value of the appropriate return type).
+I could even preserve the return values of a function while totally altering its runtime or memory usage (e.g. by adding a call to `sleep()` or allocating a large matrix of zeroes).
+Both of these are examples of type signature checks allowing for "false negatives" when detecting breaking changes.
+The case of false positives is slightly better -- if a type signature changes, it's pretty safe to call that a breaking change.
+However, let's say we can guarantee a function parameter is never used.
+While removing that parameter is not backwards compatible in a pure sense, you could imagine some package maintainers accepting this level of risk.
 [^experimental-package-managers]: This is probably because while an experimental language can be fun to play around with, a package manager in isolation is pretty boring and useless.
 But making useless things never stopped me before!
+[^python-ecosystem]: I'm all for having a handful of open source ways to solve any given problem.
+It's between difficult and impossible for one tool to do everything.
+But has Python gone too far??
+For package management, environment management, and version management we have so many options -- [pip](https://pip.pypa.io), [pip‑tools](https://pypi.org/project/pip-tools), [Poetry](https://python-poetry.org), [uv](https://astral.sh/uv), [PDM](https://github.com/pdm-project/pdm), [anaconda/conda](https://www.anaconda.com)/[miniconda](https://www.anaconda.com/docs/getting-started/miniconda), [mamba/micromamba](https://mamba.readthedocs.io), [virtualenv](https://virtualenv.pypa.io), [pyenv](https://github.com/pyenv/pyenv), [Pipenv](https://pipenv.pypa.io), [pipx](https://pypa.github.io/pipx), [Pixi](https://pixi.sh)... we probably need [another](https://xkcd.com/927), right?
+TypeScript flirted with the same disaster, accumulating its own lot of tooling -- npm, pnpm, yarn, etc. I've seen glimpses of package management done right using Rust's cargo and Haskell's cabal.